jimmy947788/gowasm-use-clib/README.md

 ## Usage Instructions

 Starting the Server
 Once the server is running, navigate to `http://localhost:8080` in your web browser.
-You should see an interface that allows you to interact with the AES encryption functionality provided by the `myaeslib` library through WebAssembly.
+You should see an interface that allows you to interact with the AES[^1] encryption functionality provided by the `myaeslib` library through WebAssembly.

 Linking the Static Library
 The C library functions are defined in [myaes.h](mywasm/mycrypto/myaes.h) as follows: